 Open Monday through Friday, 9 a.m. to 6 p.m.; Saturday 9 a.m. to 4 p.m.
 60 Kamehameha Ave., (808) 965-2372, bigislandlocavorestore.com.

 A short block away, I stop inside the Pacific Tsunami Museum.
 Devastating tsunamis have occurred in the Hawaiian Islands, most notably on Hawaii Island within the past century: On April 1, 1946, an Alaskan earthquake sent a succession of waves to Hilo and Laupahoehoe, causing $26 million in damages and killing 159 people.
 On May 23, 1960, an 8.3-magnitude earthquake from Chile caused $24 million in damage and killed 61 people, tearing Downtown Hilo apart.
-And on May 23, 1960, a Pacific-wide tsunami generated a maximum wave height of 35 feet and Hilo once again suffered heavy damages.
+A Pacific-wide tsunami generated a maximum wave height of 35 feet and Hilo once again suffered heavy damages.

 A large collection of photos, first-person accounts on video and in writing, artifacts and maps help tell the stories of the tsunamis that occurred in the Hawaiian Islands.
 There’s also a section devoted to the March 11, 2011 tsunami that happened in Japan, to further educate its visitors about the signs and effects of this natural disaster.
 As someone who has visited and volunteered in Japan following the 2011 tsunami, I’m very emotionally moved by the exhibits.

 Open Tuesday through Saturday, 10 a.m. to 4 p.m.
 130 Kamehameha Ave., (808) 935-0926, tsunami.org.